• Call our surgery01 2875283

 Puppies and kittens need to receive a course of at least 2 injections to ensure they are fully protected.
 The age at which they can be commenced depends on the brand of vaccine.

-In Blacklion Pet Hospital the vaccines we use allows us to administer the first injection of the full vaccination course at just 6 weeks of age for puppies and 9 weeks of age for kittens.
+In Blacklion Vets the vaccines we use allows us to administer the first injection of the full vaccination course at just 6 weeks of age for puppies and 9 weeks of age for kittens.
 The second vaccination is give 4 weeks later for pups and 3 weeks later for kittens.
 Your pet has to be at least this age before the vaccines will be effective so there is no point in giving the vaccines any earlier.

 Your pet is not fully protected until about 2 weeks after the second vaccine - you should not let him/her out until then (but going into the back garden is of course fine).